 How much of your normal family life should you attempt to shield the neighbours from?
 How apologetic should you be when someone does complain?

 Should you just move to a farmhouse in Wales and deal with it that way?

 The stakes here are high, because everyone has the right to feel comfortable and safe in their own homes; housing is at the heart of what constitutes a healthy and happy private existence.

-In May this year, a judge at the Central London County Court ordered a family to pay their complaining downstairs neighbour compensation of £100,000 for noise caused by bare floors.
+In May 2018, a judge at the Central London County Court ordered a family to pay their complaining downstairs neighbour compensation of £100,000 for noise caused by bare floors.

 The answer in that case could well have been mitigation and compromise between the two parties before things got to litigation – a respectful chat, some mutually-agreed shifts in behaviours, (and some IKEA rugs) might have saved everyone a lot of time, money and stress.

 Each council deals with things in slightly different ways, but generally ‘night time hours’ are between 11pm and 7am, during which noise should be minimal – which seems fair enough.

 Though if you have a crying baby at night – as much as it adds another layer of anxiety to new parents and can be hard to deal with for everyone – it’s the kind of noise that no authority will consider doing anything about.

 The current advice when you have problem neighbours is that you should try to resolve things by talking things through reasonably (as my new neighbour did in summer) with the next step being mediation if things break down.

 Complaints can be made to the council but in order for them to get involved, the noise must be more than an annoyance or irritation – so that cuts out my guy and won’t include things like a fussing baby or children playing within the daytime hours.